 - For example, this section could be for any of the following: publications, languages, volunteer experience, or relevant hobbies

-If you’re already at least a few years into your career, then your work experience is going to make up the majority of your resume.
+If you’re already a few years into your career, then how you describe work experience on your resume is crucial.

 1. Resume Heading